-After six to seven years of monitoring, patterns recorded during a specific year tend to be very similar to what has been recorded earlier.
-No dramatic changes normally occur and reports like these tend to be repetitions of what has been said earlier.
-This is also the case with this report.
 The underlying question to answer when the monitoring activities started was if selected listed bird species were affected in any way by the site investigations.
 This question has been quite convincingly answered on a general level in earlier reports.
-The answer was no, there were no large general impacts on the breeding bird fauna around Simpevarp from the site investigations /Green 2003, 2004, 2005, 2006ab, 2008/.
+The answer was no, there were no large general impacts on the breeding bird fauna around Simpevarp from the site investigations /Green 2003, 2004, 2005, 2006, 2006b, 2007, 2008/.
 General changes in the local bird fauna have instead followed large-scale patterns at the national level.
+This means that there is not very much to discuss here, but to conclude that that the birds around Simpevarp are seemingly doing fine.